-Ulele serves Comfort Food inspired by Tampa’s indigenous people.
-I gotta tell you that I was a little taken by how massive and beautiful the property is.
-Once inside it was comfortable and I loved those massive doors/windows that open up to an incredible view which just adds to your meal.
+Ulele serves Comfort Food, inspired by Tampa’s indigenous people.
+I have to tell you that I was a little taken by how massive and beautiful the property is.

-There’s more to those Alligator Hush Puppies than it appears, there is a great depth of flavor.
-Now before you turn up your nose at the thought of trying these this is what’s in them: Alligator, Country Ham, Bacon, Jalapeño & fresh Corn.
+There’s more to those Alligator Hush Puppies than it appears, there is an excellent depth of flavor.
+Now before you turn up your nose at the thought of trying these, this is what’s in them: alligator, country ham, bacon, jalapeño & fresh corn.
 I know.
 I know.
-And those two sauces (Honey Datil Pepper and fresh ground Horseradish Aioli) are on the next level, trust me.
+And those two sauces (honey datil pepper and fresh ground horseradish aioli) are on the next level, trust me.

 My bud John asked for the crab mac & cheese.
 The four cheese mac is topped with blue crab and some panko bread crumbs for some crunch.
 He ate it as if it was his last meal on earth.

 The Ulele Burger (the reason I came to Ulele) did not disappoint.
 Listen…..can you hear me?
 OK, Just checking….the Ulele Burger features a short bib/brisket/chuck burger patty blend topped with Wisconsin sharp cheddar cheese, portobello mushrooms, fire-roasted red peppers, fried leeks and then a healthy drizzling of their house steak sauce.

 After unhinging my jaw, I was able to take a full bite that brought all the flavors together.
 Then, from there, it was on.
 I had to share with Marcela, well I didn’t have to, but I did.
 Whether I should have is a different question altogether.